Artikash/3D-Grapher/README.md

 # 3D-Grapher
 Graphs functions in 3D.
-The basics are functional (ha) but still a WIP.

 You can graph most explicit functions.
-Currently they display as wireframes.
 Graphing multiple functions is possible, separate the equations with commas.

+Click and drag mouse to rotate graph, scroll to zoom.